-Supports those who are most in need with financial assistance for fees, books, unsubsidized childcare, and transportation costs.
-Students must be registered in upgrading courses or special education programs:
+Supports students who are registered in upgrading courses or special education programs and are in need of financial assistance for fees, books, unsubsidized childcare, and transportation costs.
+Eligible programs/courses:

 - Basic Occupational Education (BOCE)